-- 1. Designating hard-to-serve locations.
+- Designating hard-to-serve locations.
 As discussed in the response to Req.
-2.4.1, before beginning the subgrantee process, the IOB will designate a set of as hard-to-serve project area units based on (1) the proportion of unserved BSLs, (2) past providers' interest, (3) outcomes of previous grant rounds (i.e., Connect Illinois R1 and R2, RDOF), and (4) poverty level of the county.
-This delineation will allow the IOB to provide special considerations to these areas, which include: - Potentially setting a higher reference cost for hard-to-serve project area units to incentivize provider participation. - b.
-Evaluating project areas that include a sufficient number of hard-to-serve project area units in "Wave 1" of the subgrantee process.
-44 As described in the response to Req.
-2.4.1, Connect Illinois Rd 4 will consist of two waves of applications and awards.
-The first wave of the process will focus on connecting hard-to-serve locations that are mostly unserved, hard-to-serve based on historic provider interest, and located in counties with persistent poverty.
+2.4.1, before beginning the subgrantee process, the IOB will designate a set of as hard-toserve project area units based on (1) the proportion of unserved BSLs, (2) past providers' interest, (3) outcomes of previous grant rounds (i.e., Connect Illinois R1 and R2, RDOF), and (4) poverty level of the county.
+This delineation will allow the IOB to provide special considerations to these areas, which include: - a.
+Potentially setting a higher reference cost for hard-to-serve project area units to incentivize provider participation. - b.
+Evaluating project areas that include a sufficient number of hard-to-serve project area units in wave 1 of the subgrantee process.
+As described in the response to Req.
+2.4.1, Connect Illinois Rd 4 will consist of three waves of applications and awards.
+In the first wave of the process, only applications that include project area units with mostly unserved locations, high number of hard-to-serve locations based on historic provider interest, and located in counties with persistent poverty will be considered for funding.

-Detailed rules on participation of Wave 1 will be published when the IOB post PAU and hard-to-serve PAU for public review.
+&lt;sup>43 Detailed rules on participation of Wave 1 will be published when the IOB post PAU and hard-to-serve PAU for public review.